Yodata/yodata/docs/policies/remote=access-tools-policy.md

 ## 2. Purpose

-This policy defines the requirements for remote access tools used at <Company Name
+This policy defines the requirements for remote access tools used at Yodata

 ## 3. Scope